Elevated Brownies Recipe | Download for FREE!

 Before we let you go, we wanted to address some common myths about orange strains.
 This way, you’ve got all your information correct and accurate.

 Myth #1.
-It’s more potent than other less orange strains.
+Orange strains are more potent than other, less orange ones.

 It’s a common misconception that the color of your weed influences potency.
 This could not be further from the truth.